How to Install Perl on Fedora Linux

 Grant Execute Permissions to the Script

-To make the script executable, adjust its permissions with the chmod command.
+After saving the script, you need to make it executable.
+To do this, adjust its permissions with the chmod command.
 The +x flag is used to grant execution rights.

 Run this command: